Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 Your health

 If you are in good health, expect to receive a preferred plus or preferred rate.
-On the other hand, a higher-than-normal BMI or an underlying illness, like diabetes or high blood pressure, will likely increase the cost of insurance coverage.
+On the other hand, a higher-than-normal BMI or an underlying illness, like diabetes, will likely increase the cost of insurance coverage.

 Family medical history

-Insurance companies also look at your family health history to determine your premium rate.
-They do so because you may be genetically predisposed to certain diseases which may increase the likelihood of a payout.
+Insurance companies also look at your family health history to determine your premium rate, as you may be genetically predisposed to certain diseases which may increase the likelihood of a payout.

 Smoking